•Internationally-acclaimed orchestras gather to bring us Mahler’s symphonies

 Cost of £3295 includes:

-return airfare, accommodation based on sharing an executive twin or double bedded room, performances as described, breakfast, five dinners with wine, water & coffee, excursions & admissions, gratuities.
+return airfare, accommodation based on sharing an executive twin or double bedded room, performances as described, breakfast, dinner with wine, water & coffee, excursions & admissions, gratuities.

 travel insurance, superior single supplement £515.